ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

     (Developer/Implementer):
   - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

+  - **Model Interaction Data**

+  - Intended Use: Assess user engagement with the model recommendations.
+For example, the acknowledgement reasons on a Best Practice Advisory.
+  - Rationale: Drifts in user response to model recommendations may signal performance deterioration.
+  - Reference:
+  - Monitoring Cadence (Time Interval, Frequency, etc.):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

+- **Technical Support**

+  - Intended Use: Point(s) of contact for clinical end-users to escalate model issues.
+  - Rationale: Changes in the EHR may lead to critical failues in clinical decision support that are not identified via automated controls.
+  - Reference:
+  - Monitoring Cadence (Time Interval, Frequency, etc.):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 Transparency, Intelligibility, and Accountability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~